lightbend/config/HOCON.md

    concatenation so if `bar` or `baz` are not defined, the result is an empty string.

-Substitutions are only allowed in object field values and array elements (value concatenations), they are not allowed in keys or nested inside other substitutions (path expressions).
+Substitutions are only allowed in field values and array elements (value concatenations), they are not allowed in keys or nested inside other substitutions (path expressions).